repomaa/ketchup/README.md

 ### Arch Linux

-Get ketchup-git from the aur.
+Get ketchup-git (or ketchup-bin if you trust me) from the aur.

 ## Usage